Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 import statsmodels.api as sm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can check to ensure that you have the necessary modules installed on your
+You can check to ensure that you have the necessary libraries installed on your
 environment by using the following command in your terminal:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 pip list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you do not see one of the modules I have imported when you run your pip list
+If you do not see one of the libraries I have imported when you run your pip list
-command, you can install specific modules with the following command in your
+command, you can install specific libraries with the following command in your
-terminal (replace SomePackage with the name of the missing module):
+terminal (replace SomePackage with the name of the missing library):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 python -m pip install SomePackage